commonsearch/cosr-back/CONTRIBUTING.md

 ## Pull Requests

 When contributing code, you will open a pull request so that the maintainers can check that everything looks good before merging your code.
-GitHub has a good documentation on [how pull requests work][pull-requests].
+GitHub has a good documentation on [how pull requests work](https://help.github.com/articles/using-pull-requests/).

 Before pushing your changes, you should try to run the tests locally with `make test`.
 [Travis-CI](https://travis-ci.org) will also automatically run them every time you push.